Main Content

 For feature data that fits in memory and does not require additional processing like custom transformations, you can specify feature data as a numeric array.
 If you specify feature data as a numeric array, then you must also specify the targets argument.

-The layout of numeric arrays and unformatted dlarray objects depend must be consistent with the InputDataFormats training option.
+The layout of numeric arrays and unformatted dlarray objects must be consistent with the InputDataFormats training option.
 Most networks with feature input expect input data specified as a N-by-numFeatures array, where N is the number of observations and numFeatures is the number of features of the input data.

-Table
+Table (since R2024a)

 For feature data that fits in memory and does not require additional processing like custom transformations, you can specify feature data as a table.
 If you specify feature data as a table, then you must not specify the targets argument.